 - Avocado Chickpea Salad Sandwich

 I hope you enjoy this flavorful egg salad as much as my family does.
-Please be sure to leave a comment and a review below.
+If you gave it a try, I would love for you to leave a comment and a review below.

 The Best Egg Salad Recipe

 - ¼ cup mayonnaise or plain Greek yogurt

 - ¼ teaspoon pepper